 Make the pie crust

-As always, I used my favorite all-butter pie crust for this recipe.
-The pie dough can be made fairly quickly and easily using a food processor or in a stand mixer using the paddle attachment in a pinch.
+The pie dough can be made fairly quickly and easily using a food processor or in a stand mixer using the paddle attachment, or even by hand.
 Allow it to rest in the refrigerator for an hour before rolling.

 Let’s get rolling: